fja05680/pinkfish/README.md

 pinkfish
 ======

-ANNOUNCEMENT: 2021-13-03 New youtube tutorial: `06 Pinkfish example Double 7s strategy - Pt 2 Run and Analyze`.
+ANNOUNCEMENT: 2021-08-22 New youtube tutorial: `06 Pinkfish example Double 7s strategy - Pt 3 Optimization`.

 A backtester and spreadsheet library for security analysis.